Curriculum Detail

 Students practice tennis skills and play competitively against peer schools.

 Students participating in Tennis travel off-campus to courts.
 Due to bus space, only a limited number of students can participate in this program.
 Tryouts will be held at the start of class.
-Students who are not selected for the Varsity Tennis Team will participate in on-campus Pickleball to develop their skills.
+Students who are not selected for the Varsity Tennis Team will have the option to either join a different team sport (Baseball, Ultimate Frisbee, Track) or engage in on-campus recreational athletic activities (Yoga, Pilates, Badminton, etc.).

 • Trail Walking